Candice Breitz

-Candice Breitz (born 1972) is a South African white artist who works primarily in video and photography.
+Candice Breitz (born 1972) is a South African artist who works primarily in video and photography.
 She won a 2007 Prince Pierre de Monaco Prize.
-Her work is often characterized by multi-channel moving image installations, with a focus on the “attention economy” of contemporary media and culture, often represented in the parallelism of the identification with fictional characters and celebrity figures and widespread indifference to global issues.
-In 2017, she was selected to represent South Africa at the Venice Biennale.
+Her work is often characterised by multi-channel moving image installations, with a focus on the "attention economy" of contemporary media and culture, often represented in the parallelism of the identification with fictional characters and celebrity figures and widespread indifference to global issues.
+In 2017, she was selected to represent South Africa at the 57th Venice Biennale.

-Life
+Early life and education

-Breitz was born in Johannesburg.
-She currently lives in Berlin, and has been a tenured professor at the Braunschweig University of Art since 2007.
+Breitz was born in Johannesburg in a Jewish family.
+She holds degrees from the University of the Witwatersrand, the University of Chicago, and Columbia University.

+Work

 Breitz uses found video footage, appropriating video from popular culture.

-Breitz is represented by KOW (Berlin), Kaufmann Repetto (Milan / NYC) and the Goodman Gallery (Johannesburg / Cape Town / London).
-Breitz holds degrees from the University of the Witwatersrand, the University of Chicago, and Columbia University.
-She has been holding lectures and workshops at institutions such as Zentrum Paul Klee, Stony Brook Manhattan, Smith College Museum of Art, and the mentorship program Forecast.
+She is represented by KOW (Berlin), Kaufmann Repetto (Milan / NYC) and the Goodman Gallery (Johannesburg / Cape Town / London).

-Work

 Breitz's 2016 seven-channel installation, Love Story, shares the personal narratives of six individuals who have fled their countries in response to a range of oppressive conditions: Sarah Ezzat Mardini, who escaped war-torn Syria; José Maria João, a former child soldier from Angola; Mamy Maloba Langa, a survivor from the Democratic Republic of the Congo; Shabeena Francis Saveri, a transgender activist from India; Luis Ernesto Nava Molero, a political dissident from Venezuela; and Farah Abdi Mohamed, an idealistic young atheist from Somalia.

+Created as part of Performa Commissions for the Performa Biennial, New York City (2009) is her first live performance.
+Exploring themes of identity and inclusion, this evening length play follows the formula of a television sitcom.
+New York City involves four sets of identical twins in two separate but identical productions.